squirrel-forge/node-twighouse/README.md

 ### Special properties

-In general you will define what you need, there are only a few special properties that can be used.
+In general, you will define what you need, there are only a few special properties that can be used.
-All of these can be set via the *.twighouse* config file options.
+All of these can be customized via the *.twighouse* [config file options](#configuration-options).

 ### Page template

- - The *__template* property is described [here](#loading-templates) and must be on the root object.
+The *__template* property is described [here](#loading-templates) and must be on the root object.

 ```
 {
   "__template": "{.../}template"
 }
 ```

- - The *document* property gets defined before json processing and is set afterwards and may be modified via the [plugin data](#plugin-data) method.
-Note that the document data object is supplied to any [directives](#directives) running during processing.
+### Minify options

+Every page can have custom minify options, only used when minify is enabled.
+You can find an options reference at the [html-minifier](https://www.npmjs.com/package/html-minifier#options-quick-reference) npm page.

 ```
 {
-  path: {string} The page reference, includes a full relativ path and the page slug
-  dir: {string} The relative path of this page
-  slug: {string} The page slug
-  uri: {string} The generated page uri
+   "minify": {...}
 }
 ```